This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 8. Your old or worn out shoes

 Throw your old and worn-out shoes.
-If you haven’t worn your old shoes much, don’t throw them if they are in good condition.
-You can donate them to places like Soles4souls.
+If you haven’t worn your old shoes much and if they are in good condition you can donate them to places like Soles4souls.

 9. Wire Hangers